ioulian/frontend-workflow/README.md

 By default they are loaded as separate files, you can un-comment them (in `webpack.common.js`) if you do not wish to use them.

+## Browser support

+The default components work on these browsers:

+- IE11
+- Chrome
+- FireFox
+- Opera

+There is also Core-JS polyfill library added for your convenience if you'll need to add more polyfills in the future.

 ## Install

 Download this repository to the root of the frontend of your project.